-Students who completed the New Jersey Graduation Proficiency Assessment in grade 11 and did not demonstrate proficiency are able to demonstrate proficiency in ELA and/or mathematics through a portfolio appeal in grade 12.
+Students who completed the New Jersey Graduation Proficiency Assessment in grade 11 and did not demonstrate proficiency are able to demonstrate proficiency in ELA and/or mathematics, students will have the opportunity to re-take the assessment in the fall.
+If still unable to demonstrate proficiency, students can meet the requirements through the alternate pathways listed above, or through a portfolio appeal in grade 12.